You can't delete a file or a folder on an NTFS file system volume

 Rename the folder so that the target files that are deeper than the

 MAX_PATH no longer exist.
-If you do this, start at the root folder (or any other convenient place), and then rename folders so that they have shorter names.
-If this step does not resolve this issue (for example, if a file is more than 128 folders deep), go to Resolution 4.
+If you do so, start at the root folder or any other convenient place.
+Then rename folders so that they have shorter names.
+If this step doesn't resolve this issue, for example, if a file is more than 128 folders deep, go to Resolution 4.

 Resolution 3: Map a drive to a folder in the structure of the path

 Map a drive to a folder inside the structure of the path of the target file or folder.
 This method shortens the virtual path.

 For example, suppose you have a path that is structured as follows:

 In this path, the total character count is over 255 characters.
 To short the length of this path, to 73 characters, map a drive to SubfolderName4.

 Resolution 4: Use a network share that is as deep as the folder

 If resolutions 1, 2, and 3 aren't convenient or don't resolve the issue, create a network share that's as deep in the folder tree as you can.
 Then rename the folders by accessing the share.